varughese/varughese.github.io/README.md

-# varughese.github.io
+# Under Development
-This site is obviously a work in progress.
-I have not put any work into it.
+If you can't tell, I have not put any work into my website yet.

+I am from Philadelphia, and a current sophomore at the University of Pittsburgh.

 Sometimes I write Medium articles.
 You can read them here: https://medium.com/@matvarughese3/.